danielagreen88/prime-factors-tdd/README.md

-# prime-factors-tdd
+# Prime Factors TDD
-tdd kata for calculating the prime factors of an integer
+TDD Kata for calculating the prime factors of an integer